 Maturity redemption

-How operators configure the maturity-redemption token feature during asset creation and trigger holder redemption when a fixed-income asset reaches its maturity date.
+How operators configure the maturity-redemption token feature, complete issuance before maturity, and trigger holder redemption when a fixed-income asset reaches its maturity date.

 The maturity-redemption token feature handles the end-of-life redemption flow for fixed-income instruments.
 After the maturity date, an authorised operator triggers the redemption state, the feature transfers face value from the configured treasury to each holder, and the position burns.
 Holders cannot transfer after the maturity-state transition.